InsightScout - find people already asking

 Trains daily on your goal.

-Every thumbs up or down sharpens the next batch.
+Every thumbs up or down teaches InsightScout what to find more of.
 The longer you use it, the more it looks like a tool built specifically for your project.

 Up and running in 5 minutes.